ahmeddkhattabb17/UX-review-blog/README.md

 # UX-review-blog
-The UX review blog used for people to learn more about the UX careers
+The UX review blog created for the people to learn more about the UX careers